Classifying spaces and Bredon (co)homology for transitive groupoids: Bredon Homology and Cohomology

-We can create a $\g$-space $Y = Y_b \times_{\gbb} \gub$ by taking $Y_b$ to be the same fibre as in Example \ref{X:dbl}, the circle with the flip action.
-The result is homeomorphic to the Klein bottle, with $\G$-CW structure modelled on the $\mathbb{Z}/2$-structure of the fibre, having two $0$-cells created by $\gub/\gbb \times D^0$, both homeomorphic to the circle with trivial $\Z/2$-action, and one $1$-cell $\gub/e \times D^1$, homeomorphic to a cylinder equipped with an action of $\Z/2$ induced by rotation by $\pi$ around the circle $\gub/e$.
+We construct a $\g$-space $Y = Y_b \times_{\gbb} \gub$ by taking $Y_b$ to be the same fiber as in Example \ref{X:dbl}, the circle with action by reflections through a fixed axis.
+The result is homeomorphic to the Klein bottle, with $\G$-CW-structure modeled on the $\mathbb{Z}/2$-structure of the fiber, having two $0$-cells created by $\gub/\gbb \times D^0$, both homeomorphic to the circle with trivial $\Z/2$-action, and one $1$-cell $\gub/\{e\} \times D^1$, homeomorphic to a cylinder equipped with an action of $\Z/2$ induced by rotation by $\pi$ around the circle $\gub/\{e\}$.

 \end{example}